Material inputs and outputs

 The wood input has been reported as bone dry solid wood under bark.
-The species are specified.
-From the wood that is used, 59% is chain of custody certified under a forest management system (FSC and/or PEFC).
+The species are specified, although in the datasets they are reported only as softwood or hardwood.

 The input of recovered paper has been reported as total weight including moisture and other materials (sand, metal objects, plastics, wood etc.).
 In European countries the water content of recovered paper is generally assumed to be about 10%.
 The total input of recovered paper is given.

 The content of other materials in the recovered paper is about 5%.
 These materials are eliminated from the pulp as rejects during the pulping.
-It is estimated that 25% of these materials originate from the former use of the paper, such as tags, labels etc. The remaining 75% has no relation with the former use of the paper.
+It is estimated that about a third of these rejects are materials that were associated with the previous use of the paper (for example, staples, paper clips, tags, adhesive labels, unrecovered fibres, etc).
+The remaining two thirds is material that is not in any way associated with the previous use of the paper (for example, foreign items such as textiles, plastic packaging, glass, sand and grit, etc).

 The main raw material inputs for corrugated board production are different grades of paper.
 The liners are used for the surface layers of the corrugated board, fluting is used for the corrugated layers.